 Lord Ganesha, also known as Ganapati, Vinayaka, Vighnaharta, Buddhipriya, and Ekadanta, is one of the most important deities in Hindu Dharma.
-He is highly recognizable with his elephant head with a curved trunk and big ears on the human body in Hindu culture.
+In Hindu culture, he is highly recognizable with his elephant head with a curved trunk and big ears on the human body.

 Birth of Ganesh